kkyau/ISQA-3420-/UseCases.md

  b) There has to be a database that the package can be written to.

- c) Ability to connect to the NST Vulnerability Database.
+ c) Ability to connect to the NIST Vulnerability Database.

  d) Working version of FOSSology.